alexyorke/alexyorke.github.io/_drafts/2026-06-13-c-sharp-does-not-need-an-io-monad-but-it-could-use-effect-boundaries.md

 pure OrderDecision DecideRenewal(...)
 ```

 There are existing purity annotations.
-For example, .NET has `System.Diagnostics.Contracts.PureAttribute`, which Microsoft describes as indicating that a type or method is pure in the sense that it does not make visible state changes; Microsoft also notes that analyzer CA1806 can use the attribute to warn when the return value of a pure method is ignored.
-JetBrains has a similar `PureAttribute` that marks methods as making no observable state changes.
+For example, .NET has `System.Diagnostics.Contracts.PureAttribute`, a leftover from the old Code Contracts work.
+Microsoft describes it as indicating that a type or method is pure in the sense that it does not make visible state changes, and analyzer CA1806 can use it to warn when the return value of a pure method is ignored.
+JetBrains also has a similar `PureAttribute` and related IDE inspections.

+One caveat matters in practice: .NET's `PureAttribute` is itself marked `[Conditional("CONTRACTS_FULL")]`.
+For conditional attribute classes, the compiler only emits the attribute into metadata when that symbol is defined.
+So a bare `[Pure]` in an ordinary build may not survive compilation into assembly metadata at all.
+Depending on where a tool gets its information, that can make the annotation much weaker than it first appears.

+Even without `[Pure]`, CA1806 still has some practical value because it can also be configured in `.editorconfig` to treat specific methods as "must use return value" APIs.
+That is useful for custom `Result<T>`, decision, and validation methods even if you are not trying to prove purity.

-That is useful, but it is not the same as a full effect system.
+That is useful, but it is not the same as a full effect system, and it is also not the same as the stronger definition of purity I am using in this article.

 For example, consider: